 Stop Subsidizing Multimillion Dollar Corporate Bonuses Act of 2017 (H.R.
 399/S. 82)

-- Closes the CEO Bonus loophole, which allows corporations to deduct CEO salaries above 1 million dollars from their taxable-income.
+- Fully closes the corporate bonus loophole, which allows corporations to deduct executive salaries above 1 million dollars from their taxable-income.
 Issue Page >

 Reward Work Act of 2018 (H.R.
 6096/S. 2605)